OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 ..    :scripts: AV/PL/paramPassingMacro.js
 ..    :output: show

-Once you have observed enough example slideshows to fully understand the details of each step in macro-style parameter passing, test yourself with the following proficiency exercise.
+Once you have observed enough example slide shows to fully understand the details of each step in macro-style parameter passing, test yourself with the following proficiency exercise.